Feedback from the community and stakeholders plays an important role in helping us to form plans and legislation.

 Given this outcome, venues are not required to provide any alcohol sales data for 2018.

-The purpose of this review is to ensure that the Guidelines remain effective and reflect any new and emerging industry practices.
+The purpose of the review was to ensure that the Guidelines remain effective and reflect any new and emerging industry practices.

-A Discussion Paper was released which provided information on the Guidelines and key issues for stakeholder comment to assist in contributing to this review.
+During the review, a Discussion Paper (PDF 449.6 KB) was released which provided information on the Guidelines and key issues for stakeholder comment to assist in contributing to this review.

-Public feedback plays an important role in informing this review.
+Public feedback played an important role in informing this review.
 We invited public submissions from interested stakeholders with the deadline of 8 August 2018.

 Read: Discussion Paper (PDF 449.6 KB)

-All submissions received, except where anonymity has been requested, will be published here.
+All submissions received during the review, except where anonymity has been requested, are published here:

 From June to July 2017, we consulted with a wide range of stakeholder to inform an evaluation of the requirement for applicants for certain liquor licences and authorisations to lodge a community impact statement (CIS).